grid-rbx/rev/docs/docs/api-ref.md

 ## checkDiscordId(id) ⇒ <code>Promise</code>

+Function to check all services, and return a single point of truth Roblox ID

 **Kind**: global function
 **Returns**: <code>Promise</code> - Promise that reflects an object that contains the Roblox data, or false if nothing is found.